LeaVerou/lea.verou.me/2024/wcs-vs-frameworks/index.md

 while others repeatedly tried to get to the bottom of the issues, so they could be addressed in the future.

-While the initial reaction if you are on the receiving end is to feel threatened, these kinds of posts can often end up pushing a technology forwards.
+When you are on the receiving end of such an onslaught, the initial reaction is to feel threatened and become defensive.
+However, these kinds of posts can often end up shaking things up and pushing a technology forwards in the end.
 I have some personal experience: after I published my [2020 post titled “The failed promise of Web Components”](../../2020/09/the-failed-promise-of-web-components) which also made the rounds at the time, I was approached by a bunch of folks (Justin Fagnani, Gray Norton, Kevin Schaaf) about teaming up to fix the issues I described.